meyresilva/CreativeWriting/README.md

 As my child suggested I should write young adult fiction, as fantasy, adventure and mystery works, and told me some of his school tales;
 								I decided to give it a try.
-								It all started with writing for fun, but since then I've been trying to sharpen my creative writing skills through several short courses, including screenwriting, and connecting with other writers.
+								It all started with writing for fun, but since then I've been trying to sharpen my creative writing skills through several short courses, including screenwriting courses, and connecting with other writers.
-								I wrote a fantasy trilogy, two mystery books, two adventure stories, and poems.
+								I have drafts of a fantasy trilogy, mystery books, adventure stories, and poems.

-I will include here some drafts that still need some editing.

 - [Project 01](https://github.com/meyresilva/CreativeWriting/tree/main/ProjectGrannyHouse)